National border, Swedish village of Pello & Övertorneå in Swedish Lapland

 The Finnish and Swedish national border (which is by the way also a time zone boundary line) is located in the middle of the Tornio River, and there is a bridge that connects the Finnish town of Pello with the Swedish village of the same name.
 Pello, Sweden is part of the Övertorneå municipality.

-P.S.
-The Swedish Pello is located in the Municipality of Övertorneä in the Swedish side of the Tornio River Valley.
-In Swedish Lapland, close to Pello, you can also find interesting places to visit, like Svanstein Village and Svanstein Ski Center, Kattilakoski / Kattilaforsen rapids, Övertorneå’s wooden church and Luppioberg Mountain (with a great view over the Tornio River Valley and the Restaurant Utblick).
+The Swedish Pello is located in the Municipality of Övertorneå in the Swedish side of the Tornio River Valley.
+In Swedish Lapland, close to Pello, you can also find many interesting places to visit, like Svanstein Village and Svanstein Ski Center, Kattilakoski / Kattilaforsen rapids, Övertorneå’s wooden church and Luppioberget Mountain (with a great view over the Tornio River Valley).
 More information about the tourism of our Swedish neighbourt Övertorneå: